Federal Contracting24 min read

 Why Federal Buildings Need Specialized Concrete Repair

-Federal facilities have unique requirements that distinguish them from commercial concrete repair projects:
+Federal facilities have unique requirements that distinguish them from commercial concrete repair projects.
+These requirements add complexity, cost, and time to every project, and contractors who lack federal experience will struggle to meet them:

 Structural concrete damage on a commercial government building requiring professional repair